 EASTMAN, Alvan Clark.
-München 10.1.1894 — 9.9.1959.
+Munich 10.1.1894 — Cambridge, MA 9.9.1959.
 U.S. Art Historian.
-Son of Charles Rochester E. and Caroline A. Clark.
+Son of Charles Rochester E., a geologist and palaeontologist, and Caroline A. Clark, born in Germany where his father was studying.
 From 1923 Assistant in Oriental Division in Museum of Fine Art in Boston.
 In 1925-29 Curator, Oriental Art, Institute of Arts in Detroit.
 In 1940 A.B. and A.M.
 Harvard and A.M.
 New York University.
 In 1947-48 director of Public Museum in Evansville, Indiana, 1948-50 of Art Institute in Pasadena, California, from 1950 of Winnipeg Art Gallery, later also of Brooklyn Museum.
-Interested in Indian and Chinese art, in the relation between literature and painting.
+Interested in Indian and Chinese art, and in the relation between literature and painting.

 Publications: Review of Brown’s Manuscript illustration of the Uttaradhyayana Sūtra, 1941, JAOS 62, 1942, 77-80.